 In a setting where animals are portrayed as sapient, Carnivore Confusion arises.
-In a Sapient Eat Sapient world, predators will often become the Designated Villain, either monstrous or outright evil and sadistic, and heroic predators will have to switch to an alternative diet.
+In a Sapient Eat Sapient world, predators will often become the villain, either monstrous or outright evil and sadistic, and heroic predators will have to switch to an alternative diet.

-However, in some works, it will be pointed out that predators are just following their instinct, and predation is part of nature and there is no other way to survive.
-This puts predatory animals in a more sympathetic light — they might be portrayed as heroes, or as noble antagonists.
+However, in some works, it will be pointed out that predators are just following their instinct, predation is part of nature and there is no other way to survive.
+This puts predatory animals in a more sympathetic light — they might be portrayed as heroes Forced into Evil, or as noble antagonists.
 Sometimes their prey will be portrayed as non-sapient, but other times the sapient prey will be aware that being hunted is a fact of life and will hold no grudge against the predator for this.
 Often, it will be stated that hunting for food is acceptable, but hunting for sport or overhunting is not.
 Occasionally, an individual predator and prey will become friends, and the predator will protect their friend from the other predators, but will have no problem with hunting other prey animals.
 Another common treatment is for this trope to coincide with Scavengers Are Scum, when hunting is depicted as part of the circle of life, but scavengers as cowardly opportunists — even though in real life, scavengers are just as important parts of the ecosystem as hunting predators are (not to mention that most, if not all, predators scavenge if given the chance) and eating dead bodies is certainly less violent than making them in the first place.
 If the predator is an Anti-Hero, then chances are the herbivores being antagonistic and aggressive, even cruel to the predators.

 Very much Truth in Television — and by extension, a staple of any serious nature documentary — predatory animals aren't particularly cruel, they just do what they evolved to do and it's not like they can ponder over their actions unlike their fictional counterparts.
-When not hunting or protecting territory/family, they might even be less aggressive than herbivores.
+When not hunting or protecting territory/family, they might even be less aggressive than many herbivores.
 Also, they play an important role in keeping the delicate balance of the ecosystem by controlling the population of the species they prey upon.

 - A point of tension in You Are Umasou.
 Heart is a T. rex raised by herbivores, and can't eat leaves, instead needing fruits that have a bit more nutrients and are easier to digest.
 After a fight with another rex, he realizes (somewhat to his horror) that he finds meat delicious, and runs off to live alone as a predator.
 Even after adopting the titular Ankylosaurus as his son, he continues to hunt other animals.
 It's pointed out that until he left to live as a carnivore, he was basically slowly starving even as he ate fruit, and that in order to survive he had to eat meat instead simply because that's what his body requires.